rfiorentino1/Pro-Tools-Accessibility-Scripts/README.md

 ##Script Installation
-To install the script files, go to the provided zip file, and open the file called Protools scripts.kmmacros.
+To install the script files, go to the provided zip file, and open the file called "Protools scripts.kmmacros"

-If successful, Keyboard Maestro should announce: Successfully imported macros.
+If successful, Keyboard Maestro should announce, "Successfully imported macros."

 ##Note:
 Keyboard Maestro is limited by a 30-day trial period.
 After this time, you will need to purchase a one-time license to continue using the program, and subsequently, the scripts.

 ##Setting Up More Advanced Script Functions:

 In future revisions and updates to this set of scripts, it will be necessary to utilize certain script libraries to perform functions.
-Currently, this only applies to the commands related to mouse click simulation, but it is a good idea to set up the folder structure now, for later use.
+Currently, this only applies to the commands related to mouse click simulation, but it's a good idea to set up the folder structure now, for later use.
 To do this, follow the steps below:

 1. Go to the finder, and press command shift G, to open the go to folder window.

-Type ~/Library, and press enter.
+Type "~/Library", and press enter.
 This should bring you to your User library folder, hidden by default.

-2. Inside this folder, look for a folder called Script Libraries.
+2. Inside this folder, look for a folder called "Script Libraries."
 If it doesn’t exist, please create it.

-3. In the provided zip file, copy the file called KMV.scpt, and paste it into the Script Libraries folder.
+3. In the provided zip file, copy the file called "KMV.scpt", and paste it into the Script Libraries folder.

 ###Getting Started